The Difference Between Copaiba and CBD

 CBD and Copaiba: The Origin

 It’s pertinent that we note that CBD is derived from either hemp or marijuana.
 You might have read somewhere that the CBD from marijuana is more active than CBD from hemp, but that isn’t necessarily true.
 On the chemical level, CBD is CBD, it has the same chemical structure whether it comes from one source or another.
 The main difference is the THC, or tetrahydrocannabinol, content from marijuana.
-Sometimes for legal reasons or otherwise, a person may want the hemp version, which is full spectrum and non-psychoactive in nature.
+Sometimes for legal reasons or otherwise, a person may want the hemp version, which is full spectrum and non-psychotropic in nature.
 This won’t make the consumer feel ‘high’ because it contains less than 0.3 percent of THC.

 There is also another type of CBD product that only contains only pure CBD.
 It’s called CBD isolate.
 Copaiba oil, is mainly extracted from the thick dark brown resin that slowly passes through the cracks of the copaifera tree.